APNewsBreak: Motive baffles UPS workplace shooting survivor

-SAN FRANCISCO (AP) — A San Francisco UPS driver recovering from a gunshot wound said Monday he does not understand why colleague Jimmy Lam shot him and killed three fellow workers at a company warehouse last week but does not believe the driver had reason to feel disrespected, which police have suggested as a possible motive.
+SAN FRANCISCO (AP) — A San Francisco UPS driver recovering from a gunshot wound said Monday in an interview that he does not understand why his colleague Jimmy Lam shot him and killed three fellow drivers last week, but does not believe the shooter had reason to feel disrespected, which police have suggested as a possible motive.

-A San Francisco Police Department official has said Lam appears to have felt disrespected by co-workers but did not know if that motivated the shooting that left Lam dead and another driver with a gunshot wound.
-The officer spoke on condition of anonymity because the officer was not authorized to speak publicly about the investigation.
+Alvin Chen, 43, cried at times as he told The Associated Press about the chaotic shooting inside a UPS warehouse Wednesday that also left Lam dead after he killed himself and left another driver with a gunshot wound.

-But the three drivers who were killed Wednesday were known as kind and helpful among co-workers and clients, wounded driver Alvin Chen told The Associated Press in an interview.
-It would have been out of character for them to single anyone out for disrespect, he added.
+Although police have suggested Lam might have felt disrespected by other workers, Chen said it would have been out of character for any of the three men who were killed to have done so.

 Most Read Stories